 To make itself more effective the Business Council has organised itself into a series of working groups.

-Developing and promoting excellence in the infrastructure industry.
+Developing and promoting excellence in industry.

-The Education & Training Working Group focuses on preparing the education sector for the future.
+Preparing the education sector for the future.

 Useful articles for those thinking of doing business in the UAE